 - Colored tissue paper (not bleeding)

-- Liquid starch (you can find this in the laundry section of the grocery or drug store)
+- Liquid starch (you can find this in the laundry section of the grocery or drug store) or watered-down glue

 1. First Maia tore up some colored tissue paper into small pieces.
 This part is fun for little kids!
 You could also cut the tissue paper into geometric shapes or something if you wanted to…